When to visit the vet?

 Causes

-The eye of cats functions similarly to that of other mammals.
-It is filled with a clear fluid, the aqueous humor, which plays an important role in nourishing the lens and maintaining the shape of the eye.
+A cat’s eye works similarly to that of other mammals.
+It is filled with a clear fluid called aqueous humorAqueous humor is a clear fluid in the eye that circulates between the lens and the cornea.
+It nourishes the eye and maintains intraocular pressure., which plays an important role in nourishing the lens and maintaining the shape of the eye.
 This fluid is continuously produced and drained to ensure stable intraocular pressure.

 Symptoms